Simple-Configuration-Server/simple-configuration-server/CONTRIBUTING.md

    Only use multiple commits if otherwise you'd be implementing multiple changes in one commit.
 Also note that the commit message should be formatted according to the guidelines [here](https://google.github.io/eng-practices/review/developer/cl-descriptions.html).
-5. Switch to master branch and pull the latest commits from the official repository.
+5. Switch to main branch and pull the latest commits from the official repository.
-6. Switch to your feature branch and run `git rebase master`.
+6. Switch to your feature branch and run `git rebase main`.
 Resolve any conflicts that arise.
 7. Create a pull-requests in this repository, and make sure no merge conflicts are detected.
 Make sure to link the pull-request to the issue in the issue